 Contact and business information

 We will hold your contact details on our systems in order to operate our business effectively.
-Where payments are made to you we will also need to keep bank details or other payment information secure.
+Where payments are to be made from us to you then we will also securely keep your bank details or other payment information on our systems.

 Your contact details may include: